NHS Health Check

 If you're worried about your health, don't wait for your NHS Health Check.
 Contact your GP, or call NHS 111 for advice.

 Is there anything I can do to get an NHS Health Check other than wait to be invited?

-You could ask your GP whether they offer the NHS Health Check and, if so, whether they can let you know when you are due to be invited.
+You could ask your GP whether they offer the NHS Health Check.
+If your GP practice carries out the NHS health check you can ask when you might be due to be invited in for one.